 - The Scoping Phase.
 Focus is primarily on an assessment of the current situation (current status and management) of a specific estuary.
 A Situation Assessment Report is generated, providing key information that informs management decisions within the estuary.
 Included is an assessment of the ecological condition of an estuary, its socio-economic context, ecosystem services provided by the estuary, major threats and pressures, existing legal instruments and management initiatives. - The Objective Setting Phase.
 This involves the preparation of the EMP in accordance with national guidelines.
 Stakeholder participation is critical during the process and involves ecological, economic, social and cultural objectives.
 The Vision for the estuary is created and reflects these objectives, recognizing limits the estuary may place on development.

 Objectives focus on measurable outcomes that assess progress towards meeting the vision.
 The aim is therefore to provide a blue-print for the desired condition (maintain or improve current state) of the estuary that has been agreed upon.
-This is addressed through the Development of Management Objectives (Conservation, living and non-living resource management, social issues, land use, infrastructure planning and development, water quantity and quality, climate change, education and awareness, compliance and enforcement etc).
-Selection of performance indicators and development of a monitoring plan are fundamental to the final Estuary Management Plan, as are Institutional capacity and arrangements required to effectively execute the EMP. - The Implementation Phase.
+This is addressed through the development of management objectives (conservation, living and non-living resource management, social issues, land use, infrastructure planning and development, water quantity and quality, climate change, education and awareness, compliance and enforcement etc).
+Selection of performance indicators and development of a monitoring plan are fundamental to the final Estuary Management Plan, as are Institutional capacity and arrangements required to effectively execute the EMP.

+• The Implementation Phase.
 The third phase focuses on the execution and continuous monitoring of the EMP developed in the Objective setting phase.
 Monitoring must gauge progress towards achieving the objectives set, and must be reviewed every five years.
 An adaptive management approach should be followed, and if necessary, implementation plans reviewed and adapted to improve the EMP.

 The current report fulfils the requirements for the Scoping phase of the Management Plan for the Seekoei Estuary as outlined.
 This small TOCE is located between the resort towns of Aston Bay and Paradise Beach.
-These two townships fall under the Kouga Municipality which has approximately 115 000 residents in the municipal area.
+These two townships fall under the Kouga Municipality which has approximately 113 000 residents in the municipal area.
 Of these, about 950 live in Aston Bay and 500 in Paradise Beach (2011 census).
-Over 70% of the residents living in Paradise Beach are retired (Riaan Kolesky; Paradise Beach Neighbourhood Watch).
-The Kouga municipal area also has the fastest annual growth rate in the district (Sarah Baartman district), increasing since 1996 by approximately 2.4% per annum compared to a rate of 1.1% in the district overall.
+Over 70% of the residents living in Paradise Beach are formally retired (Riaan Kolesky; Paradise Beach Neighbourhood Watch), but many remain active in the workplace.
+The Kouga municipal area also has the fastest annual growth rate in the district (Sarah Baartman district), increasing by 14.6% between 2011 and 2017.
 The town of Humansdorp 18 km north of the Seekoei is close to the catchment and has a population of about 29 000 people (2011 census).

-The estuary is accessible via a 5 km tar road from St Francis Bay township and a 18 km route to the town of Humansdorp to the north.
-There is a gravel loop road (approximately 8 km in length) around the northern border of the estuary, although the road becomes dangerous to drive during wet weather.
+The estuary is accessible via a 5 km tar road from Jeffreys Bay Township and a 18 km route to the town of Humansdorp to the north.
+There is a gravel loop road (approximately 8 km in length) around the northern border of the estuary, although the road is often dangerous to drive, especially in wet weather.
 The landscape between the estuary and Humansdorp is largely transformed, with extensive farming activities.